 If a couple is able to decide on a method of distribution on their own, the court generally upholds these agreements, as long as they are in writing and both people agreed to the distribution based on sound legal advice.

-When divorcing couples are unable to reach an agreement, property is distributed based on the decision of the court or an arbitrator.
+When divorcing couples are unable to reach an agreement, property is distributed based on the decision of the court.
 In most cases, the division is equal, but unequal divisions are perfectly legal and can be based on a few factors:

 In some instances, it might be difficult to divide an asset, so the court will look for other ways to balance the distribution.
 There might also be instances in which the division is delayed, which is often the case when there is a marital home in question and minor children are living in the marital home.
 The court might order the couple to sell the home at a future date and divide the proceeds at that time.